Category: grief

 our own voices scraped by tears

-• Refinery Winds (Poem)
+• Refinery Wind (Poem)

 unnoticed as dirty smoke